tari-project/rfcs/src/RFC-0250_Covenants.md

 ### Complexity

 This introduces additional validation complexity.
-We avoid stacks, loops, and conditionals (covenants are basically one conditional), there are overheads both in terms of complexity and performance as a trade-off for the power given by covenants.
+Although we avoid stacks, loops, and conditionals (a covenant is essentially a single conditional), there are overheads in terms of both complexity and performance as a trade-off for the power that covenants provide.

 The worst case complexity for covenant validation is `O(num_inputs*num_outputs)`, although as mentioned above validation for each input can be executed in parallel.
 To compensate for the additional workload the network